Skip to main content

 Combined Chat + Voice Widget

-Deploy both chat and voice on the same page — the embed widget supports both modes:
+Deploy both chat and voice on the same page — the embed widget supports a combined mode:

 <script